 If your skin is often inflamed and itchy, you may have dermatitis.
-Christina Steil, MD, and Rachel Bognet, MD, at CSC Steil Dermatology use a variety of techniques and procedures to put an end to your dermatitis, eczema, psoriasis or other rashy skin problems.
+Christina Steil, MD, Rachel Bognet, MD, and Paula S. Malhotra, MD, at CSC Steil Dermatology use a variety of techniques and procedures to put an end to your dermatitis, eczema, psoriasis or other rashy skin problems.
 With two convenient locations in Hinsdale and Downers Grove, Illinois, you can get the treatment you need fast.
 Call your nearest location to learn more about the range of helpful options available.

 Dermatitis is a general term for inflammation of your skin.
 It’s an umbrella term for a number of more specific skin conditions that typically cause a rash, itching, or burning.